aloussase/gaya/README.md

   - Uses an efficient hash table for the environment
   - Hash keys are precomputed in AST nodes
   - Resolving identifiers statically

+  To see the results of some benchmarks, have a look [here](./docs/bench.md).

 - Elegance: The language is mostly based on expressions.
 Every expression that is not used needs to be explicitely discarded.
 This may be tedious at first,